Feyrr/Slack-DM-Deleter/ReadME.md

    30 → delete messages older than 30 days\
    0 → delete all messages
 - Set `DRY_RUN = True` to see what would be deleted without actually deleting

+> [!CAUTION]
+> Use responsibly.
+Deleted messages are permanent.
+The author is not responsible for data loss.

+Made with ❤️ in Kuala Lumpur.

+### License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.